-St. Kitts and Nevis are two neighboring islands that together make up one country – The Federation of St. Kitts and Nevis.
+St Kitts and Nevis are two neighboring islands that together make up one country – The Federation of St Kitts and Nevis.
 Just a small 3km channel known as The Narrows separates the two islands and it is easy to visit both by sailing trips, ferry and water taxi.
-We set up shop on St. Kitts when visiting Nevis and St. Kitts but there are hotels on both islands.
+We set up shop on St Kitts when visiting Nevis and St Kitts but there are hotels on both islands.

-Where to Stay in St. Kitts
+What to do in Saint Kitts

-1. Hike Mount Liamuiga Hike
+1. Hike Mount Liamuiga

-When you get to the top the views are outstanding and you truly feel that you have been on a great adventure as you look into the crater surrounded by dense rainforest.
+When you get to the peak the views are outstanding and you truly feel that you have been on a great adventure as you look into the crater surrounded by dense rainforest.
 Make sure you have a good pair of hiking boots or trail shoes, this isn’t your ordinary walk in the park.
 A day tour to Mount Liamuiga is a must for anyone visiting St. Kitts.

 2. Black Rocks

-On your way to Mount Liamuiga, make sure to stop for a scenic view of the Black Rocks.
-Located where the Atlantic Ocean meets the Caribbean Sea, these black rocks show the history of St. Kitts’ now dormant volcano, Mount Liamuiga.
 The black rocks are beautiful rock formations on the coast where you can take in the views of the ocean waves crashing against the volcanic rock.
 We have heard of people going swimming in the pools created by the rocks and there are even vendors and souvenir shops set up at the parking.

-3. Zipline St. Kitts with Skysafaris
+3. Zip Line St Kitts with Skysafaris

-St. Kitts has one of the best ziplines we’ve done in the Caribbean.
+St Kitts has one of the best zip lines we’ve done in the Caribbean.
 Sky Safaris is a very fun adventure with fast ziplines over a jungle canopy.
-You don’t need any experience to zip line in St. Kitts, the only thing you need to remember is to bend your legs, stick your feet up and lean way back when you come to the end of the line.
-Your stopping device is a spring at the end of the line that you barrel into at full force, but that is part of the fun!
+You don’t need any experience to zip line in St Kitts, the only thing you need to remember is to bend your legs, stick your feet up and lean way back when you come to the end of the line.

 There are five zip lines in all at Sky Safaris and you definitely feel satisfied with the experience.
 Each zipline gets a little shorter in length, but they are no less thrilling.
 The final zip line is a quick 500-foot double line called River Rocket.
 Here is where you can race your friends or take each other’s pictures or videos in mid-air.